Stainless Steel Tubing corrosion

-Stainless steel tubing in oil and gas platforms many used in process instrumentation and with over a wide range of temperature, flow rate and pressure conditions.
+Stainless steel tubing in oil and gas use in process instrumentation with range of temperature, flow rate and pressure conditions.

-• A corrosion rate is less than 0.1 mm/y here is normally consider resistant
+• Corrosion rate is less than 0.1 mm/y is normally consider resistant

 • Higher the concentration, and temperature of the solution, is more aggressive it becomes